visvar/visvar.github.io/README.md

 **After adding new images, run `npm run resize` to automatically resize images.**

+### Papers

+- Export papers table to CSV, be careful to use **UTF-8** as encoding, otherwise special characters will break
+- Move the `Papers.csv` file in this directory
+- Compile website, as described below

 ## Compiling

 If not done yet, install packages with `npm i` (you obviously need Node.js and npm to be installed).